-Follow up our previous post on Ha Giang travel guide, this article will suggest a neat plan in 4 days and 3 nights to Ha Giang on motorbike which is absolutely doable for motorbikers.
+Follow up our previous post on Ha Giang travel guide, this article will suggest a neat plan in 4 days and 3 nights to Ha Giang on a motorbike which is absolutely doable for motorbikers.

 Located at the northernmost region, Ha Giang was never an easy place to visit and is considered as the final frontier of Vietnam.
 If you are considering visiting Ha Giang by motorbike, extra preparation is needed.